 11. Perks Start to Vanish:

-The perks that you may have been enjoying till now are gradually fading away.
-You are told to sit in the bullpen when you have your cabin, you may be told to travel in the economy class whereas you have always traveled in business class, and your company happily paid for it.
+The perks that you were enjoying till now will gradually fade away.
+You are told to sit in bullpen when you have your cabin, you may be told to travel in the economy class whereas you have always traveled in business class, and your company happily paid for it.
 While looking for your replacement organisation tends to see through these costs.
 Replacement cost acts as catalyst to speed up the entire process.

 12. Absence of Appreciation:

-The applause and the appreciation that you received earlier from your manager and/or boss is nowhere to be found.
-It seems as though you have never contributed anything to the organization and your best efforts have been forgotten.
+The applause and the kind of appreciation that were receiving earlier from your manager and/or boss is nowhere to be found.
+It seems as if you would have never contributed anything to the organization and all of your efforts have vanished.

-Your coworkers seem to be uncannily silent around you, stare at you in confusion, or maybe whispering behind your back.
-You always find yourself to be the topic of gossip amongest other employees, and they are not so friendly no more.
+Your colleagues are way beyond normal and silent around you, they look at you for confusions or even would be talking behind your back.
+You always find yourself to be the topic of talks among your colleagues or other employees, and they are not so friendly anymore.

-You do not get any feedback from your boss or your managers about your work.
+You will stop receiving any feedback from your boss or your managers about your work.
 It is only during performance appraisals that you will get information that you under performed.

 15. Company Budget Issues:

-Your company may be going through a cash crunch.
+Your company may be going through a bad financial phase.
 If you notice that there has been a cut in the organization or your department’s budget, lack of engagement activities that were so prevalent before, and other instances such as these, chances are that your company is going through a financial crisis.
 It is during these times that you should look for a change.

 Layoffs post a merger is not wholly unpredictable.
 Employees who needed anymore are fired after mergers, and this can even include you.